 LD The !\$LD control command identifies one or more modules to be loaded as part of a segment.
 Each input file must be ordered in the same sequence as the !\$LD cards in the control stack accessing that file.
 The Overlay Loader reads only relocatable binary modules from the GO file and other input files specified on !\$LD, !\$SEG, and !\$ROOT cards.
 All files must be pre-positioned (GO is rewound by the Loader), and the modules must be in the same position on each file as calls on that file.
 The use of the IDNT on the !\$LD card ensures the loading of the proper module.
 Note that the file must be positioned to the proper module in the file when the Loader reads from that file.
 Since there are no file-positioning control commands recognized by the Overlay Loader, each file must be constructed in correct sequential order.
-The form of the command is ident !\$LD [op1b] , oplb is the operational label of the medium from which the binary module is to be loaded.
+The form of the command is oplb is the operational label of the medium from which the binary module is to be loaded.
 The default case for an empty field is GO.

-{ident nm ident is an EBCDIC representation of the IDNT of the program to be loaded.
+{ident nm } ident is an EBCDIC representation of the IDNT of the program to be loaded.
 It is used for checking purposes only.
 If nm is specified, it indicates the number of modules to be loaded from oplb; no check of any ident is made.
-If this parameter is empty or is an ident, one module is loaded.
+If this parameter is an ident, one module is loaded.
+If empty, loading proceeds until an EOD is encountered.

-LB The \$!LB command controls the search of libraries (for this segment only) to satisfy external references encountered during the loading of modules forming the segment.
+ĹΒ The !\$LB command controls the search of libraries (for this segment only) to satisfy external references encountered during the loading of modules forming the segment.
 If the !\$LB control command is omitted, the Overlay Loader will first attempt to satisfy all references by definitions in other segments of that path or from the root, and then will search the libraries specified by !\$LIB or by the default case.
 Individual !\$LB cards supersede !\$LIB or default for that segment only.
 Libraries are searched only on occurrence of a !\$SEG or !EOD control command. !\$LIB and !\$LB cards only set the mode and sequence of search.
 Only libraries on the RAD or disk pack may be loaded selectively using the !\$LB command.
 To input "library" programs from other media, the user must use standard !\$LD commands.
-The format of the command is library must be one of the following EBCDIC codes:
+The format of the command is library m[, n] specify the order of search.
+The m and n parameters are either of the following codes: